Visual drag-and-drop form builder with field palette, live canvas, and summary panel

 Conditions also go beyond basic text matching.
 GriffinForms supports checks across field values, counts, password strength, browser time, address parts, and payment-specific conditions such as product, gateway, totals, and counts.
 That makes it useful for smarter routing, cleaner payment flows, and forms that react as the submission takes shape.

-For example, you can show a payment step only when a paid option is selected, then change the success message or redirect users to a different next step after submission.
+For example, you can change the success message or redirect users to a different destination based on what they selected in the form.

 Forms should not look disconnected from the rest of your site.
 GriffinForms includes built-in themes, but the theme system goes further than picking a preset.
 You can create new themes from scratch or modify existing ones with control over typography, layout, inputs, buttons, and states such as hover, focus, and active.
 Dark themes also look especially strong in GriffinForms, which helps when you want forms to feel more polished and deliberate instead of settling for one generic form look.